Places to Go with Kids Near Houston, Texas: Fall Edition

 Bolivar Point Lighthouse

-On the peninsula, we passed the Bolivar Point Lighthouse and continued on to the Fort Travis Seashore Park.
+On the peninsula, we passed the Point Bolivar Lighthouse and continued on to the Fort Travis Park.
 It was a gorgeous evening, so we stopped here and let the kids play at the playground as the sun began to set.

 Unexpectedly, this spontaneous decision created a perfect end to a great day outdoors.